The Internet Loves George W. Bush's Inauguration Reactions

-"Never thought I'd say that George W. Bush is all of us, but here we are"
+"Never thought I'd say that George W. Bush is all of us, but here we are"+ READ ARTICLE

 The Internet is going wild over George W. Bush’s reactions to Donald Trump’s Friday morning inauguration ceremony.